ekwan/PyQuiver/README.md

 If input files are provided in a known format other than the *PyQuiver* standard, *PyQuiver* can dump the appropriate *PyQuiver* input files.
 To do this load the appropriate system (ex. `gs = System("./ground_state.g09")`) and then run `gs.dump_pyquiver_input_file()` which will create the appropriate input file at the same path with the extension `.qin`.

+The AWK script `scripts/snip.awk` is provided to convert g09 `.out` files into `.snip` files.
+These "snips" contain only the geometry, energies, and frequencies of standard g09 output files.
+They are compatible with the PyQuiver standard.
+This feature is useful if you have many files and want to "compress" them to save room.

 ## References

 1. **Bigeleisen-Mayer theory:**